top of page

 Healthy foods help your gut diversity, health, microbiome, gastrointestinal gi system for you and the gastroenterology doctor

 Let's get right to it: carbs are not bad.
-They are not the "enemy" and are essential in a balanced and healthy diet.
-It’s important that you eat carbs from healthy sources and eat a balanced and nutritious diet.
+They are not the "enemy" and are essential to a healthy diet.
+You must eat carbs from healthy sources and eat a balanced and nutritious diet.

 Federal Dietary guidelines recommend 45% to 65% of daily calories should come from carbohydrates.